IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-installing-256-GB-32-GB-server-three-tier-setup.md

 ## Next Steps

-Click appropriate step in Table 1 to begin configuring your {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} three-tier environment for SAP NetWeaver.
+Click appropriate step in Table 1 to begin configuring your {{site.data.keyword.cloud_notm}} SAP-certified infrastructure for a three-tier environment.